DFHack/dfhack/README.rst

 The command line has some nice line editing capabilities, including history that's preserved between different runs of DF (use up/down keys to go through the history).

 The second way to interact with DFHack is to bind the available commands to in-game hotkeys.
-This is done in the hotkey/zoom menu (normally opened with the 'h' key).
+The old way to do this is via the hotkey/zoom menu (normally opened with the 'h' key).
 Binding the commands is done by assigning a command as a hotkey name (with 'n').

-Some commands can't be used from hotkeys - this includes interactive commands like 'liquids' and commands that have names longer than 9 characters.
+A new and more flexible way is the keybinding command in the dfhack console.
+However, bindings created this way are not automatically remembered between runs of the game, so it becomes necessary to use the dfhack.init file to ensure that they are re-created every time it is loaded.

+Interactive commands like 'liquids' cannot be used as hotkeys.

 Most of the commands come from plugins.
 Those reside in 'hack/plugins/'.